-The National Forum on Research Integrity has its origins in the publication of the National Policy Statement on Ensuring Research Integrity in Ireland.
+The National Forum on Research Integrity (NRIF) has its origins in the publication of the National Policy Statement on Ensuring Research Integrity in Ireland.
 It was established in June 2015 with representation from research performing organisations, research funders and other stakeholders to ensure continual development and adoption of good practice towards a strengthened approach to ensuring research integrity in Ireland.
-The Forum is coordinated by the Technological Higher Education Association and the Irish Universities Association and is chaired by Professor Anita Maguire, Vice President for Research & Innovation at University College Cork (UCC).
-The Deputy Chair is Dr. Jennifer Brennan from the Technological Higher Education Association.
-The membership of the Forum includes representatives from the Universities, Institutes of Technology and Technological Universities.
+The NRIF is coordinated by the Technological Higher Education Association and the Irish Universities Association.

-- To support the implementation of research integrity policies and processes in a harmonised manner across the research performers;
+Supporting the implementation of research integrity policies and processes in a harmonised manner across the research performing and research funding organisations;

-- To monitor international developments and policy in the area of research integrity, and making appropriate recommendations for adjustments in research integrity policy and practice in Ireland;
+Monitoring international developments and policy and engaging in international forums in the area of research integrity, and making recommendations as appropriate to policy development, review and implementation in Ireland;

-- To communicate the importance of research integrity to the Irish research community and to the general public.
+Communicating the importance of research integrity to the Irish research community and to the general public;

-More information on the members and role of the Forum can be found here.
+More information on the work of the NRIF can be found here.